 Every SaaS company celebrates when revenue grows 15% quarter over quarter.
+Understanding the importance of what drives that revenue growth is critical for sustainable success.
 The board deck shows a lovely upward curve.
 Everyone’s happy.
 Nobody asks uncomfortable questions.

 Then six months later, growth has stalled and nobody can explain why.
 Marketing says they’re hitting lead targets.
 Sales says they’re closing deals.
 The product team shipped new features.
 But growth went from 15% to 5% and the only explanation is “the market.”